afam2000/qubForkTridents/README.md

 [Use your Loyalty Trident to bring things to you!]
 /toggleGroundPickup

-Killing a mob with a trident will automatically attach drops
+Killing a mob with a thrown trident will automatically attach drops
 /toggleDropPickup

-Loyalty Tridents can save their slot
+Thrown Loyalty Tridents can save their slot
   /toggleTridentHome

 Tridents can impale Players